rahi-lab/Easy_genome_annotation/README.md

 4. In the command line, create a virtual environment with python 3.9 with the command `conda create -n EGA python=3.8.5`.
 5. Activate the environment using `conda activate EGA`.
 6. Install the Python package pysam `pip install pysam`.
 7. Download Bowtie 2 from https://sourceforge.net/projects/bowtie-bio/files/bowtie2/.
-(This code has been tested with bowtie2-2.5.4-sra-linux-x86_64.zip.)
+This code has been tested with version 2.5.4. on Linux using bowtie2-2.5.4-sra-linux-x86_64.zip.
+8. Place the Bowtie 2 zip file in the Easy_genome_annotation folder and unzip it.